-- Arrangements were in place for planning and monitoring the number and mix of staff needed to meet patients' needs, including planning for holidays, sickness, busy periods and epidemics. - There was an effective induction system for temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
-Clinicians knew how
+- Arrangements were in place for planning and monitoring the number and mix of staff needed to meet patients' needs, including planning for holidays, sickness, busy periods and epidemics. - There was an effective induction system for staff tailored to their role.

-- to identify and manage patients with severe infections including sepsis.
-However the practice did not have this as part of their training plan and protocol for responding to sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety.
+- The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
+Clinicians knew how to identify and manage patients with severe infections including sepsis and all staff had completed training on sepsis awareness. - When there were changes to services or staff the practice assessed and monitored the impact on safety.